paralin/quic-channel/README.md

  - First task will be spitting the logic into multiple go packages so we can re-use the Quic session management code for different level sessions.
  - TURN vs STUN: over an internet route, encode information in Circuit Probes about STUN connection info.
 Use this as a secondary channel path.
  - Identify the interface a session is on.
 Make a reliable identifier for this (uint32 hash?).
+ - SNI should be the hash_identifier.mydomain.com - i.e. use some suffix, maybe from the CA?

 Peer tracking: